 According to Dr. Leebov, managers and the executive leaders have responsibility for redesigning dysfunctional work processes and systems, or reassigning staff if needed.

-Intercepting negative review is just the start of the service recovery process.
+Responding to critical patient feedback is just the start of the service recovery process.
 After having identified your unhappy patients and having understood their cause of concern, the next step is to get your team together in solving that issue and recovering the unhappy patient.
 After all, a strong base of loyal patients is all that your healthcare practice requires for long-lasting success.
+By ensuring all patients are invited to leave public reviews, and following up promptly, you build trust and transparency in your healthcare practice.

 0 Comment